anestisdalgkitsis/desire6g-test-component/README.md

 - `requirements.txt`: Specifies the required Python packages.
 - `Dockerfile.msrv-prcr`: Dockerfile for building the Docker image.
 - `README.md`: This file.

+## Toubleshooting

+### Topology is not reachable.

+If the topology API is running at the host space, while the OE is running at the docker space, comment-out the call command from resources/topology.py and enable the one below.

 ## Maintenance
 The repository mainentance will end together with the DESIRE6G EU project.